SivaKumar32521/TO-DO-APP/README.md

   - Click ✔ button available in the ongoing list to shift that task in to the completed list.
 - #### In completed list
   - Click 🗑 button available in the completed list to delete that task.
-- Click **reset** button to clear all your data.
+- Click **reset** button to clear all data.
-- Local Storage is Implemented (Your app data will not be deleted until you click **reset** button or until your brower history is cleared).
+- Local Storage is used (App data will not be deleted until user click **reset** button or until user brower history is cleared).
 - Responsive web application.

 ## Guide